kiboko-labs/kloud/docs/usage.md

 Build the required images
 ---

-In hte case you are using a [sunsetting or experimental version combination](sunsetting-policy.md), you will need to build yourself the images.
+In the case you are using a [sunsetting or experimental version combination](sunsetting-policy.md), you will need to build yourself the images.
 Any other version will be auomatically built and pushed to Docker Hub, without the need for you to build them yourself.